alucebur/alucebur.github.io/_posts/2019-07-24-Wrapped-text-in-pygame.md

 tags: [pygame, python]
 ---

 Hello again.
-Lately I am learning to use pygame, the set of python modules to create videogames.
-I had a file with long quotes that I wanted to show in the gameover screen of my game, but they didn't fit on the screen, so I started looking for a solution.
+Lately I am learning to use **pygame**, the set of Python modules to create videogames.
+I had a JSON file with long quotes that I wanted to show in the gameover screen of my game, but they didn't fit on the screen, so I started looking for a solution.
-Searching on the internet I found [this code](https://stackoverflow.com/questions/49432109/how-to-wrap-text-in-pygame-using-pygame-font-font#49433498) from **SpoonMeiser** in **StackOverflow** and adapted it to my needs.
+Searching on the internet I found [this code](https://stackoverflow.com/questions/49432109/how-to-wrap-text-in-pygame-using-pygame-font-font#49433498) from **SpoonMeiser** in **StackOverflow** and I adapted it to my needs.

-The function render_wrapped_text divides the text into lines that fit the specified **max_width**, render them on a transparent surface of said width, and then returns that surface, along with the rectangle defining that surface area, so we can later place the text where we want to.
+The function `render_wrapped_text` divides the text into lines that fit the specified `max_width`, render them on a transparent surface of said width, and then returns that surface, along with the rectangle defining that surface area, so we can place the text where we want to later.

-In this way, we can use functools.lru_cache(x) to cache the last x returning values, so the text is rendered just once, then the cache returns the values instead.
-This LRU cache uses the arguments passed to the function as key, so they need to be hashable.
+In this way, we can use `functools.lru_cache(x)` to cache the last x returning values, so the text is rendered just once, then the cache returns the values instead.
+This LRU cache uses the arguments passed to the function as key, so they **need to be hashable**.

-The result of calling the function with **centered**=False:
+The result of calling the function with `centered=False`:

 ![Not centered text](https://i.imgur.com/PLasJh7.png)

-And with centered=True we get this:
+With `centered=True` we get this:

 ![Centered text](https://i.imgur.com/2eKQNCy.png)

-The code I am using:
+And the code I am using:

 ```python
 from functools import lru_cache